bexxmodd/paleatra/README.md

 # paleatra

-Command Line program that takes image and produces the copy of the image with thin frame and palette made of the 10 most frequent colors.
+Command-Line program that takes an image and produces the copy of the image with a thin frame and palette made of the 10 most frequent colors.

 # How it works

-Currently, program can be used only through the command line.
+Currently, the program can be used only through the command line.
-However, next step will be to implement Graphical User Interface to opening image and indicating where to save
+However, the next step will be to implement a Graphical User Interface to opening image and indicating where to save

 You have to clone the repo on your local machine and run cargo with two arguments:

 - path to the original file.
 - path where to store the copy of it.

 Both paths should include file name and extension.
-Extension should be of image type (e.i jpg, png, etc.)
+The extension should be of image type (e.i jpg, png, etc.)

 _Example_: